DrishtiShrrrma/RL-domain-independent-planner-v1/README_potential_ideas.md

 - PPO can be used in environments with discrete or continuous action spaces, and it's generally easier to apply because it doesn't require designing a cost function like LQR or MPC.

+# Why not LQR and MPC?
+- LQR (Linear Quadratic Regulator) and MPC (Model Predictive Control) are model-based methods that require a good model of the environment.
+- LQR assumes that the dynamics of the environment are linear and the cost function is quadratic - also assumes that the system is fully observable, which might not be the case always.